Technigo/project-weather-app/README.md

 ## The problem

 I started off by working on the fetch and solving the output of the data from the API.
 I worked on the design last, since I found that the javascript is the most challenging.
-I was stuggling with the change of the forecast into 4 days where the first array was removed, since it often was the same day (before 12) and didn't belong in the forecast.
-But after 12, you would then jump one day too far and skip tomorrows forecast.
-I was short in time because of VAB and didn't manage to finish the stretchgoals I was hoping to.
+I managed to add a searchbar to find any city that is registered in the API.
+I was stuggling a bit with the change of the forecast into the correct days, since the first array often was the same day (before 12) and didn't belong in the forecast.
+The main issue was that I didn't even notice, for days.
+It taught me to scan through the results a bit more thorougly.
+I was short in time because of VAB and didn't manage to finish the stretchgoal of users location.
 I will look into adding this when I have the time.

 ## View it live
 https://funkyweatherforecast.netlify.app